Run surveys. Get insights. Unlock growth.

 It means that shopping cart abandonment surveys typically report the highest response rates, while goal completion surveys tend to report moderate response rates (5% here is considered normal).

-Using the best website feedback tool and the practices described below will help you achieve high response rates and you will collect a decent number of answers even if traffic to your website is moderate.
+The practices described below will help you achieve high response rates and collect a decent number of actionable insights, even if your website's traffic is moderate.

-Ask just one or two questions that don’t require much effort to answer.
-No one will answer more - after all, they decided to leave your website for some reason.
+Go for a microsurvey and ask just one or two questions that don’t require much effort.
+No one will answer more—after all, they decided to leave your website for some reason.

 People are more likely to participate if you do it and more likely to answer the second question when they know it’s also the last one.

-Create multiple surveys to adjust messages based on sites where a survey appears and the behavior of visitors.
+Create multiple surveys to adjust messages based on sites where an exit intent survey appears and the behavior of visitors.

-Example: Don’t just ask all visitors ‘why did you decide to leave the website?’.
+Don’t just ask all visitors, 'Why did you decide to leave the website?’.

-Instead, ask ‘What made you quit shopping?’ to visitors who are abandoning shopping carts and a different question to those who leave the blog.
-It will show users that you actually care, which leads to higher response rates and a better experience.
+Instead, ask ‘What made you quit shopping?’ to website visitors who abandon shopping carts and a different question to those who leave the blog.
+This will show users that you actually care, which leads to higher response rates and a better experience.

 Make the survey visible

-If you place the survey widget in a corner of a website (the best place for surveys different than exit survey) people simply won’t notice it and your response rates will be low (around 1%).
+If you place the survey widget in a corner of a website (the best place for surveys different than the exit intent survey), people simply won’t notice it, and your response rates will be low (around 1%).

 One of our customers was dissatisfied with their response rates.
-It turned out they didn’t set the fade-out, the widget appeared in a corner and its color was very similar to the page itself.
+It turned out they didn’t set the fade-out; the exit intent pop up appeared in a corner, and its color was very similar to the page itself.

 When they changed settings to make the survey visible, the response rates jumped more than five-fold.